-- A. 5 Points Awarded: The organization has a board of directors (or equivalent body) that is comprised of $\geq$ 25% BIPOC members. - B. 0 Points Awarded: The organization does not have a board of directors (or equivalent body) that is comprised of $\geq$ 25% BIPOC members.
+- A. 5 Points Awarded: The organization has a board of directors (or equivalent body) that is comprised of $\geq$ 25% BIPOC (Black, indigenous, and people of color) members. - B. 0 Points Awarded: The organization does not have a board of directors (or equivalent body) that is comprised of ≥25% BIPOC (Black, indigenous, and people of color) members.